Nuhoisen/Stock-Patterns/README.md

 the behavior of the stockmarket over periods of time.

-These charts highlight the tendencies and patterns exhibited by the stock market that many saavy investors lookout for.
+These charts highlight the tendencies and patterns exhibited by the stock market that many saavy investors look for.
+Example patterns include cup and handle, evening star, doji, and hammer patterns.

 To Run:
 	run chrome with: